abrotman/related-domains-by-dns/rdbd.md

 and key from the Parent Domain record to be able to recreate the hash that is stored in the record for the Secondary Domain.
 This is demonstrated in the appendices.

+# Lookup Loops

+It's conceivable that an attacker could create a loop of lookups, such as a.com->b.com->c.com->a.com or similar.
+This could cause a resource issue for any automated system.
+A system SHOULD only perform three lookups from the original domain (a.com->b.com->c.com->d.com).
+The Secondary and Parent SHOULD attempt to keep the link direct and limited to a single lookup, but it is understood this may not always be possible.

 # Appendix